 House did die.
 On paper.
 And that brought him to life in a way we've never seen before on the series.
 (By the way, read Ken Tucker's take here.)

 The episode found House, as some had predicted, being visited by people from his past.
-But the circumstances, messages, and outcome were all things we couldn’t have possibly foreseen.
+But the circumstances, messages, and outcomes were all things we couldn't have possibly foreseen.

 At the start of the episode, House was on the floor of a burning building, making no effort to escape what was quickly becoming his fiery tomb.
 (Later, we'd learn that House had followed a pain-killer-addicted patient there, and we can assume he did so with the intention of doing harder drugs.)
 Kutner, his "suicidal friend," appeared as a hallucination and tried to convince House to save himself.
 That's when it became clear: After years of saving people, House's friends had to save him.

 But that sounds cornier than it was.
 The visits from House past—Penn's Kutner, Amber, ex-girlfriend Stacy (Sela Ward) and Cameron (Jennifer Morrison)—were heartfelt, profound, and really added up the pieces of the man we've gotten to know for eight years.
 In the end, I feel, the puzzle was solved.